top of page

 A LITTLE ABOUT ME

 I was born and raised in Canberra (unusual I know) before heading off to other places such as Melbourne to do my first degree and to Japan to work and study.
 I was an Australian Federal public servant for 25 + years working across diverse subject matter such as international relations, law enforcement, refugees and resettlement.
 I lived in Japan on and off for 9 years and speak Japanese fluently.
-Since 2015 I have been working as a strategic design consultant in Canberra and Japan while studying at the University of Canberra.
+Since 2015 I have been working as a strategic design consultant in Canberra and Japan while studying and researching at the University of Canberra.

 Get in Touch

-My PhD Project
+My PhD

 CONTACT ME